nihilok/perpSniper/README.md

 ##Installation
 You will need your Binance api keys.
-It is recommended to enable IP restriction when setting up keys unless you trust me not to have included a secret script to steal your API keys (I haven't)!
+It is recommended to enable IP restriction when setting up keys unless you trust me not to have included a secret script to steal your API keys (I haven't.... or have I???
+I haven't but just use the restriction anyway)!
 From the command line run:

 `python setup_script.py`